How long does it take to break a habit?

 Two things came out of the study that were unintended consequences.
 The first thing was one day the astronaut would wake up, and everything was right side up again.
 Their brain adapted, they still had the upside down goggles on, and they’re suddenly seeing right side up again.
 And that blew the scientist’s minds!
 The earliest it happened was 14 days, the average time was 21 days, the longest was 30 days.

 Now, here’s the second unintended consequence that was really fascinating: Let’s say on day 18 it hadn’t flipped yet, and there’s a family emergency and you have to take your goggles off for four hours and take care of your family, and you come back to NASA and put your goggles back on.
 If you have the type of brain that is going to flip at 21 days and it is day 18, do you believe that:

 a. because you came out of goggles for four hours, you flip at 21 days plus 4 hours, or

 b. by just coming out of the goggles for a minute, you completely reset the clock to zero.
 You’re at day 18, you disturb the routine, does it just add some time to the flip, or does it zero it out and you have to start all over again?

 It starts all over again!
-And it pisses people off.
-“I only broke my habit one meal and it’s not 30 days to change.
+And this is where people get frustrated.
+They will say, “I only broke my habit one meal and it’s not 30 days to change.
 I’ve been seven months trying to change it and there’s no changing.”
-Because you don’t understand how your mind and brain work!
+Because you don’t understand how your mind and brain works!

 It flips when you’re consistent.
-And if you do that, was the meal that broke the 14 days worth it?
-Was going back to the old habit one time, in that time window, worth it?
+And if you do that, was going back to the old habit one time worth it?
 No. Of course not.
 Not if you understand how it works.

-So having access to this research and this tool allows you to say no. It helps you sustain the new habit because you understand how your mind actually works now.
+So having access to this research and this tool allows you to say “No” to your old habit.
+It helps you sustain the new habit because you understand how your mind actually works now.
 You have the science, the technology, to understand how to break habits and how long it takes to form new ones.